marrink-lab/martini-forcefields/README.md

 All molecules are associated with a paticular force-field version they are compatible with.

 * `molecule` denotes a paticular class of molecules (e.g. ions, sugars, etc.)
-* `Q` indicates different versions of molecule parameters in terms of mapping, bonded interactions, or bead assigment<\br>
-  `Q` increases with the new parameters but does not get reset when changeing the minor version
+* `Q` indicates different versions of molecule parameters in terms of mapping, bonded interactions, or bead assigment `Q` increases with the new parameters but does not get reset when changeing the minor version

 ## Installation